Consumer changes and the Changing Consumer

 When you consider the overriding statement – “I think the U.S. is falling behind,” which was agreed with by nearly 10% more women – you understand that women have become much more cautious as a result of the economic downturn – a primary reason why retail sales continue to fall.
 But it also suggests that appealing to women is where the most opportunity exists for brands looking to win today and future.

 They are the toughest audience, but the one most likely to move the needle.
 To accomplish that, however, you have to understand what motivates them into action, especially in light of what has taken place over the last six months.
 Most tellingly, women see the differences between need vs. want more than any other demographic group (race, income, education, etc.).

 According to this study, they eat less fast food than they used to, buy less on entertainment, describe themselves as “less open to new things than I used to be” (although a majority are still open), read more than men and believe that movie ratings and TV content have become too relaxed.
 Yet they still believe in the value of expertise.

 What we see is how female consumers are making choices.
 Things that fulfill a need (a CD does not count, but a book does) are allowed but lack of control is not (movie ratings, TV content).

 How effective have brands been in appealing to the female consumer?
 Not well.
-Here are two representative ads typical of the industry.
-They come from Macy’s, which recently announced a four-year low in sales.
-The spots basically say you can be glamorous and romantic – just like Gwyneth Paltrow or Kate Winslet.
+Most TV spots basically say women can be glamorous and romantic.

 Instead, the research demonstrates that women have changed.
 They have a desire to be more in control, to be empowered.
 They are seeking more of a take-charge attitude and refusing to compromise because so much recently has let them down.